 Downtown Los Alamos has been shaped over its history by a wide range of factors that have led to the urban fabric that exists today.
-From its early years as a center for the Manhattan Project exclusively administered by the federal government, Los Alamos has had a unique development history.
-Formerly the site of a boys' ranch school, the area was acquired by eminent domain by the Department of War and transformed into a secret government research facility.
-After the end of World War II, Los Alamos was opened to the public and Los Alamos National Laboratory (LANL) was founded.
+After the end of World War II, Los Alamos was opened to the public and LANL was founded.
 Downtown Los Alamos was designed originally as a temporary military town that was then converted into a low density commercial area to serve the growing population after World War II.
-Like many suburban shopping areas, the layout and circulation was designed to accommodate a carcentric population.
+Like many suburban shopping areas, the layout and circulation was designed to accommodate a car-centric population.

-Previous visioning plans that seek to shape Downtown have had some successes as well as some challenges.
-The vision, goals, and strategies outlined in this document represent the culmination of several months of extensive public engagement efforts along with coordination amongst the project team in examining national best practices, the Los Alamos County Comprehensive Plan, and the specific opportunities and challenges facing the Los Alamos community.
+Previous visioning plans have had some successes as well as some challenges.
+The vision, goals, and strategies outlined in this document represent the culmination of several months of extensive public engagement efforts along with coordination amongst the project team in examining national best practices, the Los Alamos County 2016

+Comprehensive Plan, and the specific opportunities and challenges facing the Los Alamos community.